Dr4kfire/Dr4kfire/README.md

 ## A Bit About My Passions

 - I’m a horror game enthusiast with a penchant for quirky puzzles and experimental mechanics.
-- I love the challenge of learning new programming languages and tools—even if it means wrestling with C++ or reinventing gameplay mechanics.
+- I love the challenge of learning new programming languages and tools—even when it means wrestling with C++ or reinventing gameplay mechanics.
 - Every project, no matter how rough or early-stage, inspires my next creative venture.

 ## Let's Connect